 We typically tend to have two reviewers for most of the crucial code changes, e.g. adding new major features to an existing pipeline or making an entirely new pipelin release.
 You can also ping people from the nf-core core team to review your pipelin code by

-Once the pseudo-PR is approved, we'll close it and you can create a new release on GitHub.
+Once the pseudo-PR is approved, we'll close it and you can go ahead with releasing the pipeline.
 Put in a basic changelog entry describing the general functionality at release.
-You may for example copy the content of your
+When you're ready, follow the instructions in the nf-core release checklist.

-The nf-core website and helper tools will automatically detect new releases and update accordingly.
+The nf-core website and helper tools will automatically detect the new release and be updated accordingly.

 That's it, you're finished!
 Congratulations!